This is the continuation of the series I started last…

 *Please note this post contains some photos that you might not want to see.
 If you’re at all squeamish then turn back now.
-If you don’t then don’t say I didn’t warn you!
+If you don’t want to see my post gastric bypass skin don’t say I didn’t warn you!
 Also please ignore my RBF in these pics I just wasn’t feeling smiley the day we took them.

-If there is one thing the others considering some sort of bariatric surgery want to ask about its how has my skin fared through this progress.
-Having a gastric bypass and losing heaps of weight has been great for my health and body in many ways but I have to say my skin will never be the same again.
-In this post I’m going to be laying things bare with photographic so if you’d rather not know (Hey certain family members that’s you!) then turn back now, you have been warned.
+If there is one thing the others considering some sort of bariatric surgery want to ask about it’s how has my skin fared through this progress.
+Having a gastric bypass and losing heaps of weight has been great for my health and body in many ways but I have to say, my skin will never be the same again.
+In this post I’m going to be laying things bare with photographs so if you’d rather not know (Hey certain family members that’s you!) then turn back now, you have been warned.

 In considering having bariatric surgery the potential skin left over goes firmly on the ‘con’ list.
 There has to be a downside to losing so much weight so quickly and unfortunately the condition your skin might be left in is it.
 I did have my age on my side and while I was morbidly obese I wasn’t in the highest weight range of people who have bariatric surgery so didn’t think it would turn out too bad.